Olaf Tufte

-Olaf Karl Tufte (born 27 April 1976 in Tønsberg) is a Norwegian rower, firefighter, and farmer.
-He is a seven-time Olympian, and as a single sculler he was twice the Olympic champion and twice the world champion.
-He has been consistently selected to the Norwegian men's senior national rowing squad since 1996, including his selection as a 2020 Tokyo Olympian – where he made his seventh Olympic appearance, racing in the men's quadruple sculls.
+Olaf Karl Tufte (27 April 1976 – 21 July 2026) was a Norwegian rower, firefighter and farmer.
+He was a seven-time Olympian, and as a single sculler he was twice the Olympic champion and twice the world champion.
+He was consistently selected to the Norwegian men's senior national rowing squad since 1996, including his selection as a 2020 Tokyo Olympian – where he made his seventh Olympic appearance, racing in the men's quadruple sculls.

 Early rowing career

 Tufte started rowing at age 17, initially as a means to improve his handle on motor cross.
-He rows from the Horten Roklubb in Horten, Vestfold on the Oslofjord.
+He rowed from the Horten Roklubb in Horten, Vestfold on the Oslofjord.
 He quickly displayed an aptitude for the sport and one year later, in 1994, he debuted internationally for Norway, rowing a single scull at the 1994 Junior World Rowing Championships.
 He finished sixth.
 In 1995, he raced in a Norwegian U23 quad scull which took silver at the Nations Cup in Holland.